How to Find Lasting Love

 - Invest in the relationship.
 No relationship will run smoothly without regular attention, so ask yourself if you are willing to invest the time and effort into this relationship.
 Often, after the initial blush of romance has faded, couples switch off from one another, but the more you invest in each other, the more you grow to care.
 Find things you enjoy doing together and commit to spending the time to do them, even when you’re busy or stressed.

 - Communicate openly.
 Is your partner genuinely interested in your thoughts and feelings?
 Are you comfortable expressing your own opinions, thoughts, and feelings around this person?
-Are you playful, open, and able to laugh together?
+Are you playful, open, and able to laugh together and enjoy each other's company?
 Your partner is not a mind reader, so tell him or her how you feel.
 When you both feel comfortable expressing your needs, fears, and desires, the bond between you will become stronger and deeper.

 - Resolve conflict by fighting fair.
 Some couples talk things out quietly, while others may raise their voices and passionately disagree.
 No matter how you approach the differences in your relationship, the important thing is that you aren't fearful of conflict.
 You need to feel safe to express the things that bother you without fear of retaliation, and to be able to resolve conflict without humiliation, degradation, or insisting on being right.